 Academic dishonesty is a serious compromise of a student's integrity and will not be tolerated.
+Academic dishonesty means breaking the rules in school by cheating, copying work, lying, using someone else's ideas without giving credit, or doing anything unfair to get better grades, including but not limited to AI generated text.
 If academic dishonesty is discovered, the student's work will be confiscated.
 A failing grade will automatically be recorded for the work, parents will be notified, and further disciplinary action may occur.
 Grade adjustment will be at the discretion of the classroom teacher.